 Blue roof: roof design that is explicitly intended to store water, typically rainfall

 New York City Energy Efficiency reports require a selection for pitch.
-Select either <2/12 or >2/12 from the pull down menu.
+Select either <2/12 or >2/12 from the drop-down menu.

 For all buildings, enter the gross roof area for the building, measured from the exterior faces of walls or from the centerline of walls separating buildings, if known.